richbai90/ruby_xmlmc/README.md

 Or install it yourself as:

-    $ gem install xmlmc-rb-1.0.0.gem
+    $ gem install xmlmc-rb-2.0.1.gem

 ## Usage

 ###  Api

   The API helpers are divided into classes of the services available in the API.
-Currently the following classes exist: `Session`, `Data`, `Helpdesk`, and `Knowledgebase`.
+Currently the following classes exist: `Session`, `Data`, `Helpdesk`, `Knowledgebase`, and `Mail`.
 Before you can use any other method, a login method must be executed.
 After that the session state is maintained automatically through consecutive calls.
 To end your session a logoff method must be executed.

   The session class is the only class in the api that takes a parameter during instantiation, it requires the endpoint address for your supportworks server, and an optional port number to use.
 By default the port is 5015 which should be the port used for 99.9% of calls to the api.
+If you intend to use the mail API or addressbook API you can change the endpoint at any time by calling `session.set_endpoint`

   The methods all return hashes of the values returned from the api.
 In the case of query methods, the data is returned under the `:data` key and is an array of hashes where each index in the array represents a row, and each key is column.
 Keys in the return hashes have been parameterized according to the rails standard, that is, lower snake-case.

-###  Example
+###  Standard Example

 ```ruby
 require 'xmlmc-rb'